 Which agencies handle advertising for Abbott Labs?
 Find out more from Adbrands Account Assignments

 Who are the competitors of Abbott Labs?
-See Pharmaceutical Sector index for other companies
+See Healthcare Sector index for other companies

 Adbrands Weekly Update 22nd Sep 2016: Johnson & Johnson is to expand its already extensive eyecare business with the acquisition of Abbott Laboratories' Medical Optics division, which makes lasers and other equipment used to treat cataracts and correct vision.
 The deal price is $4.3bn, around four times the Abbott unit's revenues last year.
 J&J plans to combine the business with its existing vision business, which includes Acuevue contact lenses.